GaspardTissandier/GaspardTissandier.github.io/README.md

 [**[Working paper]**](https://raw.githubusercontent.com/GaspardTissandier/GaspardTissandier.github.io/main/research/Heterogeneous_effect_dropout_policy_Gaspard_Tissandier.pdf?raw=true)

-### PAVED with good intentions : an evaluation of the Gendarmerie predictive policing system (co-authored with Yann Lecorps)
+### PAVED with good intentions : an evaluation of the Gendarmerie predictive policing system (joint work with Yann Lecorps)

 In this paper, we study the efficiency and displacement effect of a predictive policing algorithm used by the Gendarmerie (a law enforcement authority in France).
 We use a adapted Two-Way Fixed Effect model and an Open Data criminal database to assess the potential reduction in criminality induced by the use of this algorithm.
 The, the potential deterrence or displacement effect is measured in neighboring area to understand the diffusion of criminality on a geographic scale.